rabsef-bicrym/tudumvc/lesson6-things-tudu.md

 This part is a little confusing - we poke our _own_ ship with `:tudumvc &tudumvc-action [%sub ~sampel-palnet]` to subscribe to (e.g.) `~sampel-palnet`'s task list.
 The arm handling that poke then tells our partner-ship that we want to subscribe using a card with the format `[%pass wire %agent [partner-ship app] %watch path]`.
 This card will send to our partner-ship and tell them that we're going to start watching some path for data (note that `/sub-tasks` is the path we previously mentioned we'd send incremental updates on).

 **NOTE:** The [`wire`](https://github.com/urbit/urbit/blob/624e5c26929de6c666fa1585e2517f766bb8788b/pkg/arvo/sys/arvo.hoon#L135) is really just another path, but that path must be unique to this individual subscription (at least until the subscription is terminated - some apps may terminate subscriptions or `%watch`es immediately, and so they can re-use the same wire data repeatedly).
-You might think of it like this - the _path_ dictates _what_ data we'll receive, the _wire_ indicates _individual subscriptions_ on that path.
+You might think of it like this - the _path_ dictates _what_ data we'll receive, the _wire_ indicates _individual subscriptions_ on that path, on which the data will be received.
 Further, note that the wire could be completely different from the path (e.g., instead of `/sub-tasks/(scot %p our.bol)`,  something like `/arbitrary-wire/random-number`) - again, it's just a unique identifier for recipients of data sent along the path.

 In our changes to `+on-watch`, we'll see how beginning to `%watch` a ship results in getting the full task list from the state of that ship, but it starts here with generating the `%watch`.